 - Create a comprehensive management plan that includes risk management for the open trail.

-- A qualified person should regularly inspect the trail to identify potential hazards and maintenance problems.
+- Designate a qualified person to regularly inspect the trail to identify potential hazards.

-- When needed, use signage and fencing to protect trail users.
+- Use signage and fencing, where needed, to protect trail users.

 Addressing Common Concerns

-When converting a railroad corridor into a trail, the chemicals that railroad ties are treated with often pose a problem.
-One common treatment is creosote, which is a commercial wood preservative.
-It is used as an insecticide, sporicide, miticide and fungicide that penetrates deeply into pressure-treated wood for a long time.
+The chemicals that railroad ties are treated with can pose a problem to trail development.
+One common treatment is creosote, an insecticide, sporicide, miticide and fungicide that penetrates deeply into pressure-treated wood for a long time.
 If the railroad ties are old, creosote may ooze out, leeching the soil and killing plants, insects and small animals.
 Creosote also pollutes the local watershed and can be dangerous to health with prolonged or frequent contact.
-Wood oozing creosote should be treated as hazardous waste.
-Such materials should be disposed of immediately, either by burning them at high temperatures or having them crushed at a municipal waste facility.
-Some trail managers cite using in-tack ties in landscape construction.
-This should be done minimally, carefully and in full awareness of the dangers of creosote.
+Wood oozing creosote should be disposed of immediately as municipal solid waste.
+Railroad ties coated in creosote are not intended for use in landscaping and should not be used along the trail.

-Chromated copper arsenate (CCA)-treated wood, which appears green, can be even more dangerous.
-This preservative protects against rotting with chromium, copper and arsenic.
-It once had residential uses but was then deemed too dangerous.
-However, it is still used in some commercial structures, including railroad ties.
-The arsenic in the wood is acutely toxic, making it a danger to consume in any way: through ash, sawdust, leeched water, etc. CCA- treated railroad ties should be disposed of immediately through municipal means.
-For more information about this pressurized wood treatment, see the EPA's overall CCA risk assessment.
+Wood coated in chromated copper arsenate (CCA), which appears green, can be even more dangerous.
+This preservative protects against rotting with chromium, copper and arsenic, and it is a common alternative to creosote for treating railroad ties.
+The arsenic in the wood is toxic, making it a danger to plants and wildlife that have prolonged contact with it.
+CCA- treated railroad ties should be disposed of through municipal means.

-Soil surveys may come back with another severe issue—lead and arsenic.
-These harmful chemicals can be left behind in once busy corridors, as they are produced from coal ash and cinder.
+Soil surveys may come back with other severe issues such as lead and arsenic.
+These harmful chemicals can be left behind in freight corridors, as they are produced from coal ash and cinder.
 Severity and depth can be determined by continued soil surveys.
-Solutions range from removal and replacement of top soil or clay, to the construction of an impervious surface over the area.
+Solutions range from removal and replacement of top soil or clay to the construction of an impervious surface over the area.
 This remediation can prevent further leeching or harmful contact for trail users and trail neighbors.